Healthdirect Free Australian health advice you can count on.

 Other symptoms include:

-If you have one or more of these symptoms, it doesn't necessarily mean you have endometrial cancer, since these symptoms can occur for many other reasons.
-However, it's still important to see a doctor for a health check.
+If you have one or more of these symptoms, it doesn't necessarily mean you have endometrial cancer.
+These symptoms can occur for many other reasons.
+However, it's important to see a doctor to check.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.